WestDRI/visualizethis/content/tasks.md

 author: "SFU"
 ---

+These guidelines are just suggestions, not the instructions.
+We would like to see unusual approaches and novel visualizations of these datasets.
+Please experiment with your tool of choice, and don't be afraid to try something new!

-*Depending on which dataset you work on, please read the corresponding section below.*
+*Depending on the dataset you work on, please read the corresponding section below.*

 <br>